This article was written by Matt Kirchner and was originally posted on productionmachining.com.

 Rather than being left to hypothesize about what the next industrial revolution will bring, we sit at ground zero, in time, in technology and in geography, of this fascinating development.
 Let us not wait for the next industrial revolution to define itself.
 Welcome to Industry Infinity.0 where the future and magnitude of industrial innovation is limitless.

 At LAB Midwest, we’re helping educators prepare students for a world of constant change & new technologies.
-Click here to see our Industry Infinity.0 technical education offerings, or fill out the form below to get in touch with us.
+Click here to see our Industry Infinity.0 technical education offerings.